 Although it’s not in the original recipe, I like to throw in some chocolate chips.
 Because chocolate.
 These are my favorite chocolate chips.

-Here are some health benefits of dark chocolate:
+Health benefits of dark chocolate:

 A 100 gram bar of dark chocolate with 70-85% cocoa contains (1):